 Unless there is a lot of sentimental value in the valuables, you should consider selling them if your debt situation is serious.

 Of course if a bit of belt-tightening and a lot of careful budgeting will see you clear in a couple of years, then selling things you love to bring that forward to one year probably isn’t worth it.

 Ways of realising value from your house

-- you could sell it.
-If selling your house means you can clear all (or almost all) your debts then you should seriously consider it.
+If your house is the wrong size or in the wrong place or you are struggling to afford the mortgage, then you should think about the option of selling the house.
 This is never an easy decision – read Selling your house for more thoughts on this.

 A house you are renting out

 Is this a profitable investment or a millstone round your financial neck?